-We work in an environment where customers are more value-oriented and less loyal than ever; ready to jump ship the moment they find find something better.
+We work in an environment where customers are more value-oriented and less loyal than ever, ready to jump ship the moment they find something better.
 How can Marketing be smarter, faster, and stronger when expectations are on the rise and the competitive landscape continues to increase?
 This environment requires us to expand our capabilities with the power of analytics.

-Be Better, Faster and Smarter
+Be Better, Faster, and Smarter

 Action Step: